aardappel/lobster/docs/source/language_reference.md

 is very easy.
 Alternatively, you can specify generic types explicitly as well (more in [type system](type_checker.html)).

-You can use :: instead of : for typed vector arguments, which allows you to access all fields / functions of that vector directly, without having to prefix them with the argument name, e.g.:
+You can use :: instead of : for typed class/struct arguments, which allows you to access all fields / functions of that object directly, without having to prefix them with the argument name, e.g.:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~